opencog/learn/README-Natural.md

 All of the statistics gathering is done within the OpenCog AtomSpace, where counts and other statistical quantities are associated with various different hypergraphs.
-The contents of the AtomSpace are saved to an SQL (Postgres) server for storage.
+The contents of the AtomSpace are saved to an RocksDB database for storage.
 The system is fed with raw text using assorted ad-hoc scripts, which include link-grammar as a central component of the processing pipeline.
 Most of the data analysis is performed with an assortment of scheme scripts.